MicrosoftDocs/azure-management-docs/articles/azure-portal/quickstart-portal-dashboard-powershell.md

 ## Create a virtual machine

-The dashboard you create in the next part of this quickstart requires an existing VM.
+The example dashboard requires an existing VM.
 Create a VM by following these steps.

 Store login credentials for the VM in a variable.
 The password must be complex.
-This is a new user name and password; it's not, for example, the account you use to sign in to Azure.
+This is a new username and password (not the account you use to sign in to Azure).
 For more information, see [username requirements](/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-) and [password requirements](/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).

 ```azurepowershell-interactive